Eagle Alert notifies campus with immediate emergency information; @UNTEagleAlert on Twitter provides real-time updates

 What will happen when the university closes?

-When a decision is made to close the university, UNT will notify you by:
+When a decision is made to close the university, UNT will notify the campus community members by:

 - sending an Eagle Alert message